flyingrhinonz/nccm/README.md

 * Secure.
 * Logs are in English - you don't need to be a developer to read the majority of the logs.
+* nccm has reached a stable state with no known bugs.
+    I will continue to fix bugs and only add features that are in the spirit of nccm.